pakshuang/ai-chat-survey/docs/backend.md

 3. How do we ensure that the interview is carried out as smoothly as a semi-structured interview in real life?
 4. How do we improve the robustness of content moderation efforts and mitigate efforts to sabotage LLM responses as much as possible?

 These concerns are addressed in the following pipeline.
+A detailed explanation on how we derived this solution and the incremental adjustments needed for this pipeline is in [llm.md](llm.md).

 <img src="./diagrams/images/prompt-eng-3.png" alt="drawing" style="height:350px;"/>
 <br>